- Adoption Guide

 Yes!
 We provide training in various settings.
 Initially you will be asked to read through the Volunteer Manual, watch an Orientation video and take an online Orientation Exam to get started.
 Depending on which volunteer assignment you choose, training may consist of classroom presentations, one-on-one mentorship, online videos and presentations, or small-group trainings at the shelter.
 We want all volunteers to feel comfortable, confident and prepared.
 As a volunteer it is your responsibility to seek additional help if you do not feel prepared and we will assist you, gladly.
 We are always open to feedback as well.

 8. I have court-ordered community service to complete - can I do it at KHS?

 Yes, you may complete your community service hours at the shelter.
 You must be at least 16 years old and must not be charged with a felony, theft, drug, or assault charge.
-To fulfill community service hours, see our Community Service information page and contact the Operations Coordinator to get started.
+To fulfill community service hours, see our Community Service information page and contact the Animal Care Coordinator to get started.
 360-692-6977, ext.
-1236.
+1129.